Tillered Docs

 Description

-The bootstrap command initializes an Arctic agent with a license.
-This process:
+Bootstrap initializes an agent with a license.
+This:

 1. Uploads the license to the agent